UXSoc/playbook/docs/what-are-product-design-sprints.md

 sidebar_label: What are Product Design Sprints?
 ---

-All our projects are design-led, starting with post-its and sketching, ending with design implemented as code in the app.
+All our projects are design-centric, starting with post-its and sketching, ending with design implemented as code in the app.
 We use design sprints and user research to understand our client's problems, validate assumptions about the products, and build products that are user-centered.